Theatre Royal, Nottingham: Council Ownership and Modernisation

+The theatre was extensively remodelled and extended in 1976-78 by Nicholas Thompson and Clare Ferraby of the Renton Howard Wood Levin Partnership and Iain Mackintosh of Theatre Projects Consultants Ltd. It was officially reopened 6 June 1978 by Princess Anne who was “impressed and delighted” and said “…what an improvement on the old place.
+All you had there was the smell of gas.”
+Inside she met with “…City Council leader Coun.
+Jack Green…” and unveiled a plaque in the foyer.

 The building today

 The theatre has four tiers of seating, the stalls, dress circle, upper circle and balcony with a total capacity of 1,186 seats.
 It has seven fully licensed bars including The Green Room Cafe Bar on the ground floor and The Restaurant on the dress circle level.

 In the second half of 2019 into 2020 the premises were refurbished and re-decorated.

 The theatre is served by the adjacent Royal Centre tram stop on the Nottingham Express Transit.

 Pantomime

 The theatre has an annual pantomime, usually starring local or national celebrities.
-Some of them include;
+Some of them were;